Scientists Are Amazed By Stone Age Tools They Dug Up In Kenya

 That kind of exchange of raw materials is a tell-tale sign of exchange between different groups of people, the scientists say.
 "In the Middle Stone Age, we begin to see the early stages of social networks, of being aware of another group and exchanging rocks over longer distances."

-Potts and his colleague also find evidence of exchange of brightly colored red and black rocks that were then drilled into, possibly to extract pigment.
+Potts and his colleagues also find evidence of exchange of brightly colored red and black rocks that were then drilled into, possibly to extract pigment.
 This is the earliest evidence of the extraction of pigments, says Lahr.

 It's also evidence of a complex culture, where the ancient humans probably used pigments symbolically — perhaps to paint themselves, or their hides, or weapons.
 And where different groups exchanged raw materials (and possibly food).